grannycart/by-sound-alone/content/FAQ-draft.md

 # Frequently(?)
 Asked Questions

 ## What's it like, in one line?
-I like to say: "like a cross between a 1970s trucker movie and a 1960s submarine movie."
+I like to say: "like 1970s trucker culture crossed with a 1960s submarine movie."
 But that probably only appeals to a small slice of a certain kind of Gen-X dude.

 More than one reader has said: "Like Serenity on a submarine."
 (Note: I've never seen Serenity, and only a couple of episodes of Firefly.
 Make of that what you will.)